A Certain Scientific Railgun season 2: Broadcast

-A Certain Scientific Railgun S began airing in Japan on AT-X and Tokyo MX on April 12, 2013, on MBS on April 13, on CBC on April 17, on BS11 on April 19, and on Tochigi TV on April 24.
+A Certain Scientific Railgun S began airing in Japan on AT-X on April 12, 2013, on Tokyo MX on April 13, on MBS on April 14, on CBC on April 18, on BS11 on April 20, and on GYT on April 24.

 Home media

 Geneon Universal Entertainment released eight Blu-ray and DVD volumes of A Certain Scientific Railgun S in Japan starting July 24, 2013.
 Each volume contains a bonus novel written by Kazuma Kamachi titled A Certain Magical Index: Necessarius Special Admission Test.
 Funimation released a DVD volume containing the first twelve episodes of the series in North America on July 1, 2014, and another DVD volume containing the final twelve episodes on August 19, while a Blu-ray and DVD combo set containing the full season was released on January 19, 2016.
 Manga Entertainment released a Blu-ray and DVD combo set for the series in the United Kingdom on August 21, 2017.
+Crunchyroll released the season on Blu-ray in North America on March 4, 2025, and will release it in the United Kingdom on March 31.

-Funimation began streaming the series on April 14, 2013, while it was added to Crunchyroll in December 2016 and to Tubi TV in December 2017.
-Hulu released the series in Japan on March 24, 2022.
-Muse Asia began streaming the series on their official YouTube channel on June 30, 2022.
+Funimation began streaming the season on April 14, 2013, while it was added to Crunchyroll in December 2016 and to Tubi TV in December 2017.
+Hulu released it in Japan on March 24, 2022.
+Muse Asia began streaming it on their official YouTube channel on June 30, 2022.